Izium: Economy

 The factories of Izium produce optical equipment, mechanical components, concrete products, building materials, and foodstuffs.
-Other industries include railroad repair and brewing.
+Other industries include railroad repair, brewing and glass production.

+A clay deposit and a natural gas field are located in the surrounding area.

 Culture

+A regional museum functions in the city.

 In 2017 Izium housed the Road to the East (Дорога на Схід) festival of literature and music organized by Serhiy Zhadan.
 Among guests of the event were Ukrainian authors and artists including Yuriy Andrukhovych and Dmytro Lazutkin.
 A mural dedicated to John Lennon and a cafe named after Yoko Ono were opened during the festival.
 The mural survived the following Russian invasion, but suffered some damage, like most of the city.

 Demographics

 According to the 2001 Ukrainian census, the native languages of Izium residents were 74.22% Ukrainian, 23.77% Russian, and 2.01% other/undecided.
 The same census data concluded that over 80% of the city's population were ethnic Ukrainians and roughly 13% were Russians.
 Other significant minorities were Belarusians and Armenians.
 The exact ethnic composition was as follows:

 Deutsche Welle, reporting in 2014, said that most of the people in Izium were ethnic Ukrainians, but the Russian language was the most common language of communication on the streets.

 It is the second most populous city in Kharkiv Oblast behind the oblast center Kharkiv.